fsschneider/DeepOBS/docs/user_guide/quick_start.rst

 .. code-block:: bash

-   pip install -e git+https://github.com/abahde/DeepOBS.git@master#egg=DeepOBS
+   pip install -e 'git+https://github.com/fsschneider/DeepOBS.git@develop#egg=deepobs'

 ..
 NOTE::
   The package requires the following packages:

   - argparse
+  - bayesian-optimization
+  - matplotlib
   - numpy
   - pandas
-  - matplotlib
+  - seaborn
   - tikzplotlib
-  - seaborn

   TensorFlow is not a required package to allow for both the CPU and GPU version.
 Make sure that one of those is installed.
 Additionally, you have to install torch/torchvision if you want to use the PyTorch framework.